-Over and over, I’ve heard stories of friends and customers tasked with new responsibilities and an absentee manager.
-That’s a recipe for struggle, frustration, and failure.
-Often, it also leads to turnover, as the employee leaves after that.
+Over and over, I've heard stories of friends and customers tasked with new responsibilities and having an absentee manager.
+That's a recipe for struggle, frustration, and failure.
+Often, it also leads to turnover, as the employee leaves after that difficult experience.

-It’s critical you consider the Task Relevant Maturity of each of your managers based on their current role and task instead of assuming one way or another.
-You also need to teach the managers that report to you this concept so they do they same for their teams.
+It's critical you consider the Task Relevant Maturity of each of your managers based on their current role and task instead of assuming they'll figure it out on their own.

 To learn more about Task Relevant Maturity, read: